Duke-LeTran/ubuntu_setup/notes_python/pyenv_debian-bookworm-12_python.md

 `sudo apt install -y pyenv`

-You may get a message like this:
+You may get a warning message like this:
 ```
 WARNING: seems you still have not added 'pyenv' to the load path.